vivek-shrikhande/json-flat/SPECIFICATION.rst

     Here, the person has the nested ``address`` array (each array element being an ``address`` object).
 Looking at the data, we can say that the person has two addresses.
 Hence, when we flatten it, we get two rows (corresponding to two addresses) in the output both of which have the same name but different addresses.
 Hence, object-array is a one-to-many relation.
 So is array-object relation.

-For the array-array relation (redundant relation) let’s consider the following example (student book list),
+For the array-array relation (redundant relation) let's consider the following example (student book list),

 .. code-block:: json